 Recipe FAQs

-You can, but that's my least favorite creamer because it's thin.
+You can, but that's my least favorite creamer because it's thin and watery.
 Coconut, oat, or even soy milk are better because they are richer.

-It often is, but it doesn't have to be.
+It's up to you.
 My recipe is unsweetened, but you can add a sweetener if you wish.

 No. While both are cold, the brewing method is different.
 Iced coffee is made by brewing hot coffee and then cooling it.
 Cold brew coffee is made by steeping coffee grounds in cold water for many hours.
 It has a smoother, less acidic flavor.

 Yes.
 I often use decaf coffee.
-It works just as well as regular coffee in this recipe.
+It works just as well as regular coffee.

 You can keep any leftovers in the fridge, tightly covered, for up to 24 hours.
 Remember that if you use regular ice cubes, the ice will slowly melt and dilute the flavor of the coffee.